apache/openwhisk-deploy-kube/README.md

 At some point there might be a need to cleanup the Kubernetes environment.
 For this, we want to delete all the OpenWhisk deployments, services, jobs and whatever else might be there.
-We provide a script to do this:
+This is easily accomplished by deleting the `openwhisk` namespace:

 ```
-./tools/admin/cleanup.sh
+kubectl delete namespace openwhisk
 ```

 # Issues